Cwilson84/project-portfolio/README.md

 ## Module Two Challenge

-This goal of this challenge was to create a basic porfolio webpage from scratch.
+The goal of this challenge was to create a basic porfolio webpage from scratch.
 This was quite honestly the hardest project for me thus far, and yet also the most rewarding.
 I don't have an artistic eye, so the idea of creating something from nothing was quite daunting for me.
-That said, I'm actually quite proud of how it turned out and I learned a great deal more than I would've ever expected from such a simple task.
+That said, I'm actually quite proud of how it turned out and I learned a great deal more than I ever would've expected from such a "simple" task.
 I also believe that it meets all requirements listed below:

 - Upon page load, presented with a recent picture and links to content sections;
 - All links function as intended and relocate users to their desired content;